 Hindu Religion in Nepal

-As the most followed religion in the country, Hinduism significantly influences the social practices of the country.
+As the most followed Religion in the country, Hinduism significantly influences the social practices of the country.
 This influence can be seen through the abundance of temples, religious shrines, and festivities.
 Nepal's most famous Hindu festivals – Dashain, Tihar, Chhath, and Mahashivaratri – are national holidays.
 Dashain commemorates the majesty of Goddess Durga, whereas Tihar is a 5-day festival that worships the bond between brothers and sisters.
 As for the Hindu pilgrimage sites, Pashupatinath is an important pilgrimage site for Hindus worldwide.
 Another such site is Changunarayan, considered the oldest temple in the country.
 Similarly, Muktinath, Halesi Mahadev, Taleju, and Krishna Temple are some of the country's most famous Hindu religious hubs.
 Hinduism has continued to flourish in this country since time immemorial.

 Visit Temples in Kathmandu: